nataliewutc/blotto/README.md

 # Blotto algorithm

-Python algorithm to optimise solution for blotto game
+Python algorithm to optimise solution for blotto game.
+Read about the idea of the game here: https://en.wikipedia.org/wiki/Blotto_game

 ## Strategy:
 - Create a strategy that is optimal against other relatively optimal algorithms